 There's nothing quite like attending a geeky convention.
 There's something special about getting together with thousands of like-minded individuals and celebrating the things you love.

 Whether it's about comics, anime, video games, or general nerd culture, conventions are a great place to get together with fellow geeks and nerds and make some new friends.

-If you’re looking for something to do on your next vacation, a major geek convention could be just what you need!
+If you're looking for something to do on your next vacation, or if you want to make a special trip out to get your nerd on, a major geek convention could be just what you need!